Jenolan River walking track

 Jenolan Caves is one of Australia's first tourist attractions; with land having first been set aside for public recreation and enjoyment in 1866.
 In the years following this, a number of buildings were constructed, the most notable being Caves House; an excellent example of early Victorian architecture and comfortable heritage accommodation.
 Innovations in engineering and cave lighting are evident - particularly in Chifley Cave.
 There are more than 300 caves within the Reserve, all containing a range of geological features and formations, like stalactites and stalagmites, plus rarer helictites and stromatolites The best way to find out about the caves is on a guided or self-guided tour.
 There are eleven caves to choose from.

-- Jenolan River walking track Jenolan River walking track and Blue Lake are closed after being damaged by fire and floods between 2020 and 2022.
-The track will re-open after infrastructure upgrades allow for a safe walking experience.
+- Jenolan River walking track Jenolan River walking track and Blue Lake are closed for road repairs and upgrades until 2026.

 Animals